-NOTE: Additional details on preparing manuscripts for ASR are published in the ASA Style Guide (6th ed., 2019) available from the American Sociological Association.
+NOTE: Additional details on preparing manuscripts for ASR are published in the ASA Style Guide (7th ed., 2022) available from the American Sociological Association.

 Ethics: Submission of a manuscript to another professional journal while it is under review by the ASR is regarded by the ASA as unethical.
 Significant findings or contributions that have already appeared (or will appear) elsewhere must be clearly identified.
 All persons who publish in ASA journals are required to abide by ASA guidelines and ethics codes regarding plagiarism and other ethical issues.
 This requirement includes adhering to ASA’s stated policy on data-sharing: “As a regular practice, sociologists share data and pertinent documentation as an integral part of a research plan.
-Sociologists generally make their data available after completion of the project or its major publications, except where proprietary agreements with employers, contractors, or clients preclude such accessibility or when it is impossible to share data and protect the confidentiality of the data or the anonymity of research participants (e.g., raw field notes or detailed information from ethnographic interviews)” (ASA Code of Ethics, 1997).
+Sociologists generally make their data available after completion of a project or its major publications, except where proprietary agreements with employers, contractors, or clients preclude such accessibility or when it is impossible to share data and protect the confidentiality of the research participants (e.g., field notes or detailed information from ethnographic interviews)” (ASA Code of Ethics, 2018).

 Sections in a manuscript may include the following: (1) Title page, (2) Abstract, (3) Text, (4) Notes, (5) References, (6) Tables, (7) Figures, and (8) Appendixes.
 Make sure to include a placeholder for all tables and figures in the main text (e.g., insert Table 1 here).